axolotl-chat/axolotl/README.md

 What works
 -----------

-Phone registration, contact discovery, text messages, sending photo and video attachments.
+Phone registration, contact discovery, direct and group text messages, photo and video attachments.

 What is missing
 ---------------

-Group messaging, persistent storing of conversations and many other features of the Android app.
+Persistent storing of conversations and many other features of the Android app.
 There are bugs and UI/UX quirks.

 Installation
 ------------